Participation in the QMS

 • QMS conference

-• Short survey on quality assurance meeting (after participation)
+• Brief questionnaire on the quality assurance meeting (after participation)

-• Questions, suggestions, and feedback on the QMS
+• Questions, suggestions and feedback regarding the QMS

-As a graduate, external cooperation partner, or expert, you play an important role in the further development of studies and teaching at the University of Münster.
+As a graduate, an external cooperation partner or an expert, you play an important role in the further development of teaching and studies at the University of Münster.
 Your perspective, which is often highly relevant to practical applications, provides important impetus for the quality development of the range of courses on offer.
-As a graduate, for example, you offer valuable insights into how your studies have influenced your professional development and where there is potential for improvement.
-As a cooperation partner from university and non-university institutions, you also make significant contributions to the further development of studies and teaching.
-And as a representative from the professional world, you bring current labor market requirements into discussions about the quality of study programs and teaching.
-This enables the design of even more practical study programs.
+As a graduate, for example, you can provide valuable insights into how your studies have influenced your professional development and where there is potential for improvement.
+As a cooperation partner from university and non-university institutions, you make significant contributions to the further development of studies and teaching.
+And as a representative from the professional world, your insights into current labour market requirements can inform discussions about the quality of degree programmes and teaching.
+This enables the design of even more practice-relevant degree programmes.

-As an external partner, you can participate in the following elements of the QMS:
+As an external partner, you can participate in the following QMS elements:

 Dialogue-oriented formats of the QMS

-• Quality assurance meeting (QAM) (cooperation partners; external students, university lecturers, or representatives from the field also have the opportunity to participate as external experts)
+• Quality assurance meeting (QAM) (cooperation partners, external students, university instructors or representatives from the field are also invited to participate as external experts)

 • Graduate survey as part of the Joint Project on Graduate Studies (KOAB) (graduates)